-Bags checked in for flight it was now time for coffee except the coffee shop had a long line of customers waiting and there were no seats left.
+Bags checked in for our flight to Santorini it was now time for coffee except the coffee shop had a long line of customers waiting and there were no seats left.
 Through the glass wall I could see another coffee shop so we decided to forgo any duty free shopping and passed through the luggage scanners.
 Of course I was stopped for a bag scan and a body pat down.
 How many other people out there have the same experience as me?
 It’s very rare that I can walk through the customs check without anyone stopping me for a scan of some sort.

 All that done we lined up for coffee and something to eat.
 We noticed that there wasn’t much available seating at the flight gate so Ty went to find us seats whilst I waited in line at the cafe.
 The line wasn’t too long but gave me time to decide what I should ask for given I find the coffee in Europe too strong and there was no chance of asking for a half shot I decided a mocha would be best.
 I thought it best to order the food first and then launch into the coffee order…Ty’s was easy he just wanted a coke zero.
 Now for mine ‘ Could I have a Mocha please ?’
 Blank look….Hmm, why did I think the young barista would know what a mocha was?
 “Ok”, I said to myself, ”check the list of coffees available on the board”…I see Hot Chocolate…’ I suppose I’ll have a hot chocolate please’.
 The next customer was an Aussie and she said ‘easy enough for him to put a shot of espresso into it’….’you’d think so’ I replied.
 ‘Could I have a shot of espresso in it please?’
 He looked at me then he put a small shot of espresso into my hot chocolate…..I’m sure he thought it was an odd request….didn’t care I got the mocha.
 He brought the coffee to the counter and clasped his hands together as if in prayer.
 ‘Are you praying?
 I asked.
 He smiled, replied in the affirmative and said ‘I don’t want you to order anything else, it’s too much for me!’
 I laughed….so a chicken roll (not much chicken), a donut, a coke zero and a mocha was too much for him!!!!!!